adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes2.md

 - `wait n` waits for `n` seconds, and returns an Oracle server error if other sessions is still locking the rows at the end of that time.

-- No argument: teels the seerver to wait indefinitely until the rows are available.
+- No argument: tells the server to wait indefinitely until the rows are available.

 Example: